Pretraining task diversity and the emergence of non-Bayesian in-context learning for regression: Abstract

 \section{Abstract}

 Pretrained transformers exhibit the remarkable ability of in-context learning (ICL): they can learn tasks from just a few examples provided in the prompt without updating any weights.
 This raises a foundational question: can ICL solve fundamentally \textit{new} tasks that are very different from those seen during pretraining?
 To probe this question, we examine ICL’s performance on linear regression while varying the diversity of tasks in the pretraining dataset.
 We empirically demonstrate a \textit{task diversity threshold} for the emergence of ICL.
-Below this threshold, the pretrained transformer cannot solve unseen regression tasks as it behaves like a Bayesian estimator with the \textit{non-diverse pretraining task distribution} as the prior.
+Below this threshold, the pretrained transformer cannot solve unseen regression tasks, instead behaving like a Bayesian estimator with the \textit{non-diverse pretraining task distribution} as the prior.
 Beyond this threshold, the transformer significantly outperforms this estimator; its behavior aligns with that of ridge regression, corresponding to a Gaussian prior over \textit{all tasks}, including those not seen during pretraining.
-These results highlight that, when pretrained on data with task diversity greater than the threshold, transformers \textit{can} solve fundamentally new tasks in-context.
+Thus, when pretrained on data with task diversity greater than the threshold, transformers \textit{can} optimally solve fundamentally new tasks in-context.
 Importantly, this capability hinges on it deviating from the Bayes optimal estimator with the pretraining distribution as the prior.
-This study underscores, in a concrete example, the critical role of task diversity, alongside data and model scale, in the emergence of ICL.
+This study also explores the effect of regularization, model capacity and task structure and underscores, in a concrete example, the critical role of task diversity, alongside data and model scale, in the emergence of ICL.